 She is a Fellow of the Royal Society of Arts, a Governor of the Ditchley Foundation, President of Community Foundation Network, and President of the National Literacy Trust (which she co-founded with Sir Simon Hornby).
 She is a member of the International Advisory Committee of the IE Business School in Madrid, and Patron of Social Mobility Business Partnerships.

 Baroness Prashar has served as chief executive or chair of a variety of public and private sector organisations.
-She was President of the Royal Commonwealth Society, having previously served as the Society’s Chair, and she served as a Board member of the Arts Council and Salzburg Global Seminar, where is now a senior fellow.
+She was President of the Royal Commonwealth Society, having previously served as the Society’s Chair, and she served as a Board member of the Arts Council and Salzburg Global Seminar, where she is now a senior fellow.

 She was a member of the Iraq Inquiry, Deputy Chair of British Council and the inaugural Chair of the Judicial Appointments Commission.
 She was also the First Civil Service Commissioner (2000-2005), Chairman of the Parole Board for England and Wales (1997-2000), Director of the National Council for Voluntary Organisations (1986-1991), and Director of the Runnymede Trust (1976-84).
 She was a member of the Royal Commission on Criminal Justice (1991-1993) and a member of the Lord Chancellor’s Advisory Committee on Legal Education and Conduct (1992-1997).